Employee Equity Systems Are Fundamentally Broken

 The Truth Is….

 There are better equity systems than stock options out there, but most businesses either can’t afford them, or their founders don’t know where to look for other options.
-The truth is, Fortune 1000’s had already cracked this code in innovating and using better equity structures to reward their executives.
+The truth is, Fortune 1000’s have already cracked this code in innovating and using better equity structures to reward their executives.
 They are called RSUs, or Restricted Stock Units.

 Choosing an employee equity plan is a critical part of aligning worker interests with the companies.
 Choosing one that is affordable, fair, and motivating will set a new company on a path with less friction and more time and money spent where it should be- building a great business.